 The holding in derivatives is to hedge liabilities or hedge exposures to reduce risk in the fund.
 The use of derivatives is managed in line with the investment management agreement between the fund and the various investment managers.
-Derivatives listed in 2019/2020 formed part of the Aberdeen investment that transferred to WPP, bringing the value to nil in the 2020/2021 accounts.
+Derivatives listed at 31/03/2020 formed part of the Aberdeen investment that transferred to WPP, bringing the value to nil in the 2020/2021 accounts.
+No derivatives were held in 2021/22.